bayesmendel/Fam3PRO_UI/README.md

 	+ updatePedJSHandler: all subsequent updates to the pedigreejs tree.
 Even if the user loads a new pedigree in the same session in which createPedJSHandler has been called, updatePedJSHandler will still be used to create the new tree.

-  + `pedigreejs-customizations.md`: a file that explains what customizations were made to get pedigreejs to work with PPI.
+  + `pedigreejs-customizations.md`: a file that explains what customizations were made to get pedigreejs to work with F3PI.
 Required as per the pedigreejs license.

-  + `build/pedigreejs.v2.1.0-rc9-customized-for-PPI-3.js`: the pedigreejs code used in the app with slight modification as described in the above file.
+  + `build/pedigreejs.v2.1.0-rc9-customized-for-F3PI-3.js`: the pedigreejs code used in the app with slight modification as described in the above file.

   + `build/pedigreejs.v2.1.0-rc9.js`: the original pedigreejs code as a reference (not used in the app though).